JonathanAquino/changelog-pr/README.md

 ## When Not To Use Changelog PR

-If your repo uses SemVer, you're better off using a GitHub action that can handle SemVer, like https://github.com/saadmk11/changelog-ci/ (or writing your changelog manually).
+If your repo uses SemVer, you're better off using a GitHub action that can handle SemVer, like [Changelog CI](https://github.com/saadmk11/changelog-ci/) (or writing your changelog manually).
 If it does not, you're better off using Changelog PR (see Why Use Changelog PR? above).

 ## Caveats To Using Changelog PR